opendistro/for-elasticsearch-docs/docs/elasticsearch/cluster.md

   }
 }
 ```

-Now, if one of the data nodes fail, forced awareness will not allocate the replicas to a node in the same zone.
-Instead, it will keep the cluster in a yellow state and only allocate replicas when nodes in another zone come back online.
+Now, if a data node fails, forced awareness does not allocate the replicas to a node in the same zone.
+Instead, the cluster enters a yellow state and only allocates the replicas when nodes in another zone come online.

 You generally want to use allocation awareness when the hardware in each of your zones is less than 50% utilized so that it has the storage capacity to allocate replicas in the same zone.

 If you’re in a situation where you do not have the capacity in any one zone to contain the entire cluster with all its primary and replica shards, then you should use forced awareness.
-So in the event of a failure, you don't over-allocate your last remaining zone and essentially lock up your cluster because it's storage is maxed out.
+In the event of a failure, Elasticsearch doesn't overload your last remaining zone and lock up your cluster due to lack of storage.

-## Step 7: Set up a hot/warm architecture
+## (Advanced) Step 7: Set up a hot/warm architecture

 You can design a hot/warm architecture where you first index your data to hot nodes---fast and expensive---and after a certain period of time move them to warm nodes---slow and cheap.

-This architecture can help you save a lot of money in storage costs because you can increase data retention by increasing the number of warm nodes and add hot nodes based on the total volume of data coming in.
+If you have time-series data you're streaming in that you rarely update and want the older data to go onto cheaper storage, this architecture can be a good fit.

+The hot/warm architecture helps with efficient hardware utilization.
+Rather than increasing the number of hot nodes and using fast storage for data you don't access very often, you can independently scale hot nodes for faster indexing or warm nodes for longer data retention.

 To configure a hot/warm storage architecture, add `temp` attributes to `odfe-d1` and `odfe-d2`, respectively: